Set 4: Command of Evidence

 • "when other people are present"

-Why others are wrong: A (The person is alone, so there are no bystanders.), C (A lifeguard has explicit responsibility.), D (A teacher has explicit responsibility.).
+Why others are wrong: A (The person is alone, so there are no bystanders.), B (This option is incorrect.), C (A lifeguard has explicit responsibility.).